 We’ve gone wireless!
-EPCAMR Staff currently use the bluetooth compatible Teletype GPS unit in combination with an HP iPAQ 4350 which runs ARC PAD 6.0 for field work (shown on right).
-An excellent tool for realtime data entry and GIS Layer creation.
-GIS Information collected in the field is easily transfered to the EPCAMRGIS Workstation for storage, manipulation and/or map production.
+The EPCAMR staff currently uses the Bluetooth-compatible Teletype GPS unit in combination with an HP iPAQ 4350, which runs ARC PAD 6.0, for field work.
+It is an excellent tool for real-time data entry and GIS layer creation.
+GIS information collected in the field is easily transferred to ArcMap for storage, manipulation, and map production.

-In the summer of 2004, EPCAMR Staff were contracted to delineate wetlands near Sheppton, PA.
-To the right is a picture of Robert Hughes, EPCAMR Regional Coordinator taking the Latitude, Longitude and Elevation of the Audenried Mine Tunnel Discharge.
+In Summer 2004, EPCAMR was contracted to delineate wetlands near Sheppton, Pennsylvania.
+To the right is Robert Hughes, EPCAMR Executive Director, taking the latitude, longitude, and elevation of the Audenried Mine Tunnel Discharge.

-To the left is a picture of Mike Hewitt, EPCAMR Watershed Outreach Coordinator marking Wetland Plant Communities near the Green Mountain Tunnel (2004).
+To the left is Michael Hewitt, EPCAMR Program Manager, marking wetland plant communities near the Green Mountain Tunnel.

-To the right is a picture of Mike Hewitt, EPCAMR Watershed Outreach Coordinator taking the Latitude, Longitude and Elevation of a natural AMD BMP (aka. beaver dam) on the Nanticoke Creek as a part of the EPCAMR/OSM Wyoming Valley Watershed Macro-Invertebrate Study (2003).
+To the right is Michael, again, taking the latitude, longitude, and elevation of a beaver dam on the Nanticoke Creek as a part of the EPCAMR/OSM Wyoming Valley Watershed Macro-Invertebrate Study (2003).